 The skin and mucous membranes should be examined for ecchymoses, petechiae, telangiectasia, gingivitis, or evidence of bleeding from the oral or nasal mucosa.

 If the patient can reproduce hemoptysis during examination, the color and amount of blood should be noted.

 The following findings are of particular concern:

 Interpretation of findings:

-The history and physical examination often suggest a diagnosis and guide further testing (see Table 5: Symptoms of Pulmonary Disorders: Some Causes of Hemoptysis).
+The history and physical examination often suggest a diagnosis and guide further testing (see Table 5: Some Causes of Hemoptysis).

 Despite the many possibilities, some generalities can be made.
 A previously healthy person with a normal examination and no risk factors (eg, for TB, pulmonary embolism) who presents with acute-onset cough and fever most likely has hemoptysis due to an acute respiratory illness; chronic disorders are much lower on the list of possibilities.
 However, if risk factors are present, those specific disorders must be strongly suspected.
-A clinical prediction rule (see Symptoms of Cardiovascular Disorders: Clinical Prediction Rule for Diagnosing Pulmonary Embolism) can help estimate the risk of pulmonary embolism.
+A clinical prediction rule (see Table 2: Clinical Prediction Rule for Diagnosing Pulmonary Embolism) can help estimate the risk of pulmonary embolism.
 A normal O2 saturation does not exclude pulmonary embolism.

 Patients whose hemoptysis is due to a lung disorder (eg, COPD, cystic fibrosis, bronchiectasis) or heart disease (eg, heart failure) typically have a clear history of those disorders.
 Hemoptysis is not an initial manifestation.